Royal Medal: Background

-During 1965, the system was changed to its current format, in which three Medals are awarded annually by the Monarch on the recommendation of the Royal Society Council.
+During 1965, the system was changed to its current format, in which three medals are awarded annually by the monarch on the recommendation of the Royal Society Council.
 Because of its dual nature (for both physical and biological science) the award winners are chosen by both the A- and B-side Award Committees.
 Since its establishment during 1826 the medal has been awarded 405 times.

-The award is only given to eminent scientists who are British citizens and residents only.